-I believe that my audit provides a reasonable basis for my opinion on compliance for each major federal program.
+I believe that my audit provides a reasonable basis for my qualified and unmodified opinions on compliance for major federal programs.
 However, my audit does not provide a legal determination of the Eufaula City Board of Education's compliance.

 Opinion on Each Major Federal Program